Toshinaki/MATLAB_PTB_Questionnaire/README.md

 ## Control keys:
 #### Keyboard:
-1. Arrow keys -- up, down for question; left, right for answer
+1. Arrow keys -- Up, down for quickly navigate question;
-2. Space key -- select current answer (somehow the enter key can't be detected during the loop)
+2. Number keys -- Select an answer;
+3. Return -- Go to next question

 #### Mouse:
 1. Any key click would do.